dasunpubudumal/consul-kv-bootstrapper/README.md

 # Consul KV Bootstrapper

+Applications use different variables (e.g. connector hosts, ports, application-specific environment values) for the tasks they accomplish.
+Most applications require these parameters at startup, where the application is initialized with the configurations as global constants which are used at runtime.
+Consul KV is such a Key-Value store for storing said configurations.

 This application is a utility application to bootstrap application configurations held in Consul KV upon client application initialization.
 Upon initialization of a Spring Bean (`@Bean, @Component`, etc.) use `@BootstrapperMethod` to return properties declared in a `consul-config.yml` file.